This post is all about finding the right twist rate for your rifle and ammunition.

 .308 Win and 7.62 NATO

-In the .308 Win class, I thought the results were interesting.
+I thought the results were interesting for the 30 cal.
 The bullet seems pretty stable across all of the popular .308 twist rates.
 The 1/11 looks to be the best all-around twist rate here with the 1/10 becoming more important if you are a hand-loading VLD bullets.

 Shot at subsonic velocities, 300 BLK is very quiet and packs a punch.
 At supersonic levels, it’s a worthy contender to the classic 30-30 or 7.62×39 found in the AK.

 The trouble is that users have to choose whether or not they’re going to focus mainly on subsonic or supersonic.

 Granted that there is some leeway in the calculations, but it appears to me that there isn’t an ideal “do all” barrel twist rate for 300 BLK.
 If you want it to do very well at supersonic loads, then it’s going to do poorly with subsonic loads.

 Of course, that’s if you’re trying to avoid the yellow zone.
 A 1/8 twist rate would probably be just fine for shooting both super and subs.
 Your mileage may vary, of course, depending on your experiences.

 Alright, I’m done nerding out for the day.